tradingview-pine-seeds/docs/README.md

 # Pine Seeds documentation

 > [!WARNING]
-> The creation of new repositories has been suspended.
+> __The creation of new repositories has been suspended__.
 We will continue to support the existing repositories.
 If you have questions or need assistance with your current repositories, contact us at
 > pine.seeds@tradingview.com.

 ## Overview